 International Rice Festival, Crowley: It seems Crowley is best known for two things: producing one of the country’s largest rice crops and throwing one of southwest Louisiana’s biggest parties!
 The October festival has been going on for nearly 80 years and a carnival, frog derby, queen’s pageant, parade and live music are among its many features.

-Bogalusa Blues & Heritage Festival, Bogalusa: Though a new event, the inaugural Bogalusa Blues and Heritage Festival generated a lot of buzz and was named New Event of the Year by the Louisiana Association of Fairs and Festivals.
-The September festival pays tribute to Bogalusa’s amazingly rich music history.
+Bogalusa Blues & Heritage Festival, Bogalusa: The Bogalusa Blues and Heritage Festival is a younger festival, created in 2011 to celebrate and promote music heritage.
+The first festival generated a lot of buzz and was named New Event of the Year by the Louisiana Association of Fairs and Festivals.
+Held each September, the festival pays tribute to Bogalusa’s amazingly rich music history.
+The music lineup is packed and in between acts, check out the abundant food vendors and crafts booths.

 French Food Festival, Larose: This October festival celebrates the Cajun way of life, from dancing to boat building, and pays particular attention to foods from Cajun kitchens.
 Sample traditional Bayou Lafourche dishes, like shrimp boulettes, crawfish fettuccine and tarte a la bouille, a custard pie.